sqonk/phext-datakit/docs/api/Importer.md

 - **$headersAreFirstRow** `TRUE` or `FALSE`, where are not the first row contains headers.
 - **$customHeaders** A custom set of column headers to override any existing or absent headers.

-**Returns:**  `TRUE` upon successful completion or the imported data array when no callback is being used.
+**Returns:**  `TRUE` upon successful completion or the imported data array when no callback is being used. `FALSE` on failure to process the data source.

+This method will generate a user level warning if data is empty or can not otherwise be derived into at least 1 line of applicable data.

 ------